How do I apply for the Triple Crown of National High Adventure or Grand Slam of National High Adventure award?

 The BSA National Jamboree does not qualify, as it is not a high adventure program.
 It is also not operated by a national high adventure base (it is not operated by Paul R. Christen National High Adventure Base, which is physically located at The Summit Bechtel Family National Scout Reserve property).
 Information on high adventure programs available through Paul R. Christen National High Adventure Base can be found on its website.

 The Jamboree offers a unique but different program than that of a high adventure program, with participation open to those 12 years of age by the first day or an 11 year old that has graduated the 6th grade.
+As part of the Jamboree, you'll earn a distinct patch you cannot get by participating in a high adventure program at Philmont, Northern Tier, Florida Sea Base, or Paul R. Christen.
 Information on the Jamboree is available on its website.

 See the Requirements page for a full list of high adventure programs that qualify at each National High Adventure Base.
 Those who specifically want to earn the award must participate in programs already listed under “Qualifying Programs”.